 The Roman culture of public speaking is highly inspired by the Greek culture of training.
 The Roman orators developed and modified the Greek techniques of public speaking.

-Some of the areas of study during this period was how to add wit and humor in your speech, how to appeal to the audience’s emotions and the use of digressions.
+Some of the areas of study during this period were how to add wit and humor in your speech, how to appeal to the audience’s emotions, and the use of digressions.

 Marcus Tullius Cicero was considered to be one of the significant rhetoricians of all time.
 He developed a theory called the Five Canons of Rhetoric– a five-step process for developing a persuasive speech that we still use while teaching public speaking today.

 The Five steps of Canons Rhetoric are: